Who Is Scott Walker?

 Scott Walker was born on November 2, 1967.
-He became interested in politics as a teenager, attended but did not graduate from college and worked in fundraising for several years.
+He became interested in politics as a teenager, left Marquette University before graduating and worked in fundraising for several years.
 By the age of 25, he was a member of the Wisconsin State Assembly and quickly moved up the ranks, serving as a Milwaukee County executive and the state's governor.
 His fiscal conservatism launched him into the national spotlight in 2011, when he proposed eliminating most collective bargaining rights for state workers.
 Some Wisconsin residents demanded a recall election, which Walker won, making him the first governor in U.S. history to survive a recall election.
-Walker was subsequently elected to a second term in 2014, and in early 2015, he began fundraising efforts for a potential run for the Republican presidential nomination in 2016.
-In July 2015, he officially announced his run for the White House.
+Walker was subsequently elected to a second term in 2014, and launched an unsuccessful bid for the White House the following year.

 Scott Kevin Walker was born on November 2, 1967, in Colorado Springs, Colorado.
 His mother was a bookkeeper and his father was a Baptist minister.
 When Walker was 10 years old, his father moved the family to Delavan, a small town in Wisconsin, where Walker joined the Boy Scouts.

 Walker first exhibited his interest in politics in high school when he was selected as one of two boys to represent Wisconsin in Washington, D.C., for the Boys Nation (a two-week American Legion–sponsored leadership and government training event).
 While there, Walker met Ronald Reagan, who he said inspired him and became his role model.